May 2026 Commencement information will be published on the BU Commencement homepage.

 Transportation: There is a shuttle service and public transportation all along the campus.

 Guests: There is no limit on the number of guests permitted to attend.
-No invitations or tickets are required.

-Disability Accommodations for Students and Guests: Should you or any member of your party have particular accessibility issues which require accommodations (i.e., accessible parking, seating, and individual services), you can find more information here.
+Disability Accommodations for Students and Guests: Should you or any member of your party have particular accessibility issues that require accommodations (i.e., accessible parking, seating, and individual services), you can find more information here.

 Reception: A reception will immediately follow the Graduate Hooding Ceremony in the Walter Brown Arena.
 Appetizers and drinks will be served.